ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

 # Bloom's Taxonomy

+--8<-- "includes/admonitions/admonish-taxonomy.md"

-As you embark on the adventure of learning how to become a proactive programmer, it is important for you to know how the projects on this site were designed in terms of the type of learning they support and the difficulty or complexity of the tasks they ask you to complete.[^1]
+As you become a proactive programmer, it is important for you to know how the projects on this site were designed in terms of the learning type that they support and the complexity of the tasks they ask you to complete.[^1] While you may be thinking that this is only a topic for teachers, it turns out that knowing the basics of this taxonomy is also helpful for learners!
+For instance, this site creates assignments and learning objectives that are connected to specific levels in this taxonomy.

-To ensure conformity with the standard definitions in the education field, what follows is a description of these levels is directly quoted from [Teaching Tech Together](https://teachtogether.tech/), which is available for free download in English and Spanish.
+Don't forget that these levels are organized from those that have the least amount of cognitive complexity to those that have the most.
+Ready to see examples of programming projects and how they connect to Bloom's taxonomy?
+Using quotes from [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/), let's dive in to this description of the taxonomy's levels and programming tasks.[^2]

 - **Remembering**: Exhibit memory of previously learned material by recalling facts, terms, basic concepts, and answers.